Biix33/simon_game/README.md

 - A countdown is shown before each level
 - Player can have a nickname
 - Player can choose the starting level
+- Developer should be able to define non primary colors (use instead)